How to Raise Ducks on Pasture for Eggs and Meat

 Pasture-Raised Ducks for Meat

 Dressed ducklings are in high demand at specialty markets and gourmet food providers from September through December for the holiday season.
 Local food markets and upscale restaurants also like to offer ‘wild duck’ during this period.
-If you are able to time finishing at 8 to 9 weeks for this desirable market, you may make a nice profit raising meat ducklings.
+If you are able to time the finishing at 8 to 9 weeks for this desirable market, you may make a nice profit raising meat ducklings.

-To raise ducks for your own table, you won’t need to be nearly as concerned about the timing.
+To raise ducks for your table, you won’t need to be nearly as concerned about the timing.
 However, it is best to hatch, brood, and raise ducklings during the late summer when they won’t need as much supplemental heat.
 Dressing ducks at home is better during the cool fall months.

 Another concern with home processing is the removal of down.
-For best results, use a duck wax from a hunting supply store or order online.
+For best results, use duck wax from a hunting supply store or order online.
 The wax is melted and spread on the down.
 Once it hardens, peel away from the skin and the down will come with it.
 This reduces the time and mess of processing ducks.

 For complete instructions on processing ducks, check out How to Butcher a Duck on The Self Sufficient HomeAcre.